makavelj/CLA/README.md

     - includes Principal Component Analysis based on Eigenvectors and Eigenvalues
     - includes Boosting based on Decision Tree stumps

-To **get started** have a look at the test files to see how to use compression.
+To **get started** have a look at the test files to see how to use compression and pattern recognition.